Biggar, South Lanarkshire: History

 Biggar Gas Works opened in 1836, producing gas from coal.
 In 1973, with the introduction of natural gas, the works closed.
 Biggar had its own railway station on the Symington, Biggar and Broughton Railway between 1860 and 1953.

 In 1899 farmers, Thomas Blackwood Murray and Norman Fulton, located in Biggar founded Albion Motors as a small business which eventually grew into the largest truck company in the British Empire.
 The company still exists as part of the Leyland DAF group.
 The archives of Albion motors can still be found in Biggar.

 In the summer of 1940 several thousands of Polish soldiers were stationed here, having been evacuated after the collapse of France.
 The singer Richard Tauber, whose wife Diana Napier was working with the Polish Red Cross, put on a special performance of the operetta The Land of Smiles during a two-week run in Glasgow.
 Later the Polish soldiers moved to the east coast of Scotland to defend the coast and to train for their deployment as the 1st Polish Armoured Division in Normandy, Belgium and the Netherlands.

+The fictional Midculter, which features in Dorothy Dunnett's Lymond Chronicles novels, is set here.